-Tires) The County accepts several tires per person for free per year at County Centers.
+Tires) The County accepts several tires per person for free at County Centers.
 The City of Knoxville collects tires at the Transfer Station for a fee.
 The City of Knoxville also accepts a limited number of tires from residents at the curb without fees.
-Tire generators (tire shops) collect from consumers a \$1.35 pre-disposal fee (tax) for each new tire sold and they remit \$1.25 to the State of Tennessee.
+Tire generators (tire shops) collect a \$1.35 pre-disposal fee (tax) from consumers for each new tire sold and they remit \$1.25 to the State of Tennessee.
 As of July 2014, \$1.00 of the fees per new tire sold in the County is paid to Knox County in order to fund the processing or beneficial end use of tires.
-Knox County established a system to provide a credit to generators (and the City) at the County tire contractor based on the amount of fees they collect.
+Knox County established a system to provide a credit to generators based on the amount of fees they collect.
+The County also pays for the disposal of tires collected by the City and County publicly operated facilities.